stefanil/org.devel.play2/README.md

-org.devel.play2
+org.devel.skills.play2
 ===============

-This is my online presentation.
+This is an online presentation for presenting my skills.

 #Features

 ##Technical Features

+###Built on Play Framework v2.2.1

 ###Generate Content from Markdown
 I've created the below InputFormat.scala file: